-- Reactivated by Zartbitter almost 2 years ago
+- Reactivated by Zartbitter about 2 years ago

 I think you missed the point.
 The mapping tells the router to turn LEFT only. (the turn restrictions are named only_straight_on which doesn't fit to only_left nor to only_right but that name's just for the mapper).

 That doesn't fit.

 Don't be confused of two other restrictions at the crossingwhich are fine.

 Look at this map to see just the two affected restrictions and hover the mouse over the turn restriction icons to see the relation members, move your mouse to the restriction members to see their role:: http://map.comlu.com/?zoom=18&lat=-12.261624&lon=-38.949495&layer=OSM%20Standard&overlays=FTT

 Now I undestood your point and I've fixed the turn restriction.
 Thank you very much for your advise!
 Could you check if it is fine now?

 Seems to be fine now.
 Thanks for your support :-)